DevExpress/devextreme-documentation/api-reference/50 Common/utils/ui/notify(options_stack).md

 If you do not specify the `direction` field, its default value is *'down'* for `position: 'top left | top center | top right'`, and *'up'* for other `position` options.

-Note that the default [hide](/Documentation/ApiReference/UI_Components/dxToast/Configuration/animation/#hide) animation duration for toast messages is 400 milliseconds.
-When you specify the `direction` with the 'reverse' postfix, set the **hide** animation duration to a lesser number or disable it to prevent the last toast in a stack from staying longer on the screen.
+Note that toast messages disappear with an animated effect after their display time ends.
+The default [hide](/Documentation/ApiReference/UI_Components/dxToast/Configuration/animation/#hide) animation duration for toast messages is 400 milliseconds.
+If multiple messages can stack in your application and block important visual elements, you may want to disable the animation or reduce its duration.

 ---
 #####jQuery